46 Comments

 4. Certificado de soltería

-If the municipality where you plan to marry won’t accept above options and you hopefully have someone back home able to help or if you are still in your home country, check if there are any official government-issued documents in your home country stating your civil status or if any government office can issue a document confirming your civil status.
+If the municipality does not accept the above options and you have someone back home who can help - or if you are still in your home country - check whether any government authority can issue an official document confirming your civil status.
+Some countries provide civil status records or similar certificates.

 5. Domicile certificate